egpivo/SpatPCA/README.md

 # SpatPCA
-- Description: Provide regularized principal component analysis
+- Provide regularized principal component analysis
     - incorporating smoothness, sparseness and orthogonality of eigenfunctions
         - seeking localized patterns
     - by using the alternating direction method of multipliers algorithm.